BardisRenos/Cell_Nuclei_detection/README.md

 ## Improvings

 In order to improve the accuracy detection better into the cells.
-It will be prouden to tunne the filters and thresholding and reach a better result.
+It will be wise to tunne the filters and thresholding parameters and reach a better result.